gogulkumar/gogulkumar/README.md

 As a data analyst, I offer expertise in Tableau, Power BI, GCP, BigQuery, machine learning, statistics, and hypothesis testing.
 With a growth mindset, I am excited to drive data-driven decision-making, uncover valuable insights, and contribute to the success of organizations in the dynamic field of data analytics.

+You can reach out to me @ mathi.g@northeastern.edu

 <!---
 gogulkumar/gogulkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.